Ultimate Iron Man: Volume two

 Despite surviving being blown up in his prototype armor, Tony has other problems to address.
 Howard is still wrongly imprisoned for the murder of rival Zebediah Stane, and teenage Tony is forced to run Stark Enterprises in his stead.
 After seeing the prototype armor in use, the military wish to use the armor themselves.
-Convincing the military that the armors are in fact robots, both Tony and Jim Rhodes (Ultimate War Machine) suit up and go on the mission masquerading as robots.
+Convincing the military that the armors are in fact robots, both Tony and Jim Rhodes (War Machine) suit up and go on the mission masquerading as robots.
 They complete the mission, and find a map that leads them to believe there are nukes in New York.
 Tony begins trying to find a way to release his father from jail and find out who the terrorists were that tried to blow up his building.

 Obadiah is working with a man named Dolores, who is responsible for the terrorist attack on the Stark building.
 Dolores convinces him to try to murder Howard.
 Obadiah drugs a prison guard with a "hypnotizing" bio-drug, and the guard tries to kill Howard.
 He fails, though Howard gets shot in the process and is in ICU.
 Tony sends one of his "robots" to protect his father in the hospital.

 Tony goes to Obadiah's house in the Iron Man armor and confronts him on setting up his father and sending him to prison.
 Obadiah says it was all Dolores' idea, and sets up a meeting with Dolores and Tony.
 Obadiah also figures out that the armor is not a robot, and that Tony is actually inside, a fact he shares with Dolores before he meets with Tony.

 Dolores and Tony make a deal.
 Dolores will give Tony the information about the terrorists with nukes who plan to bomb the city, and Tony will give Dolores one of his "robots".
 Tony, knowing that Dolores knows he wears the armor personally decides to trick him and actually bring an Iron Man suit that is remote controlled.
 Dolores and Tony meet on a place together, holding each other hostage while their friends confirm each others's end of the bargain.
 Dolores is skeptical because the robot isn't walking smoothly and is clumsy, and Tony is skeptical because the feds found a nuke but no terrorists with it, and the deal was for both the nuke and the terrorists.
 Dolores's men plan to kill the feds who delivered them the robot, but Ultimate War Machine shows up to save them.